 5) Review your limits

 Another thing to consider after building a pool is how high your limits are set on your property insurance.
 Always ask this question before you start the excavation for your pool build!

 Jameson says, “If, for example, a tree falls on your pool, your coverage may help pay to remove the tree and cover repairs to your pool, but only up to the limits you have in your policy.
-Again, talking with your local agent is a critical step to make sure you have enough coverage based on the value of your pool and any accessories like a deck or a water slide.”
+Again, talking with your local agent is a critical step to make sure you have enough coverage based on the value of your pool and any accessories like a deck or a slide.”

 6) Don’t let it freeze!

 Jameson says to keep in mind that most homeowners’ policies exclude coverage for damages caused if water freezes in your pool.
 So, be sure you drain it at the end of each season if you live in a cold climate or one that gets cold enough to freeze water during the winter.
 In general, be aware of how the weather can affect your pool and if your insurance covers it.

 However, it can quickly become one of the worst decisions if you don’t have the right financing in place.

-to receive personalized offers from a number of leading lenders.
+to receive personalized offers from several leading lenders.
 You can then compare each lender

 You’ll then be one step closer to finally having the pool you’ve always dreamed of.